-To make your life easier, we at Bachelor Vegas decided to break down the top 10 nightclubs in Sin City.
-This decade of nightclubs and nightlife establishments are amongst the best out there, providing countless hours of musical and interactive entertainment that few of their counterparts can match.
+To make your life easier, we at Bachelor Vegas decided to break down the top 10 spot in Sin City.
+This decade of nightlife establishments are amongst the best out there, providing countless hours of musical and interactive entertainment that few of their counterparts can match.

 XS can only be described as one of those once-in-a-lifetime experiences; one that everybody should and must experience.

 When The Cosmopolitan of Las Vegas officially opened, it quickly became the hottest hangout spot for celebrities and celebutante.
-Besides poolside at the Marquee Dayclub, many of these well known faces found themselves at home at the Marquee Nightclub’s numerous VIP tables.
-If you’re looking for celebrity sightings, Marquee should be your club of choice.
-Concurrently, Marquee also happens to be one of the hottest nightclub establishments on the Strip, providing countless evening’s worth of entertainment in the short time it’s been open.
+Besides poolside at the Marquee Dayclub, many of these well known faces found themselves at home at the Marquee's numerous VIP tables.
+If you're looking for celebrity sightings, Marquee should be your club of choice.
+Concurrently, Marquee also happens to be one of the hottest nightlife establishments on the Strip, providing countless evening's worth of entertainment in the short time it's been open.

-The dark purple light that basks the club combined with the high end furnishings give this club a look of high society, but it doesn’t take a millionaire’s budget to be able to party in it.
-This is the everyman’s club, popular amongst twenty- and thirty-something individuals.
-The long list of resident DJs are just one reason this club has had no problem calling Las Vegas home.
+The dark purple light that basks the venue combined with the high end furnishings give this place a look of high society, but it doesn't take a millionaire's budget to be able to party in it.
+This is the everyman's spot, popular amongst twenty- and thirty-something individuals.
+The long list of resident DJs are just one reason Marquee has had no problem calling Las Vegas home.
 The addition of a separate music room, known as the Boom Box Room, off of the main area allows guests not into your usual array of house and Top 40 music to enjoy a continuous string of hip hop.
 Helping to fuel the party in the main area is a 40-foot LED screen, which draws the crowd around the DJ booth and helps define the large dance floor.

-Most nightclubs have a theme, most of which revolving around a specific culture or well known city.
+Most places have a theme, most of which revolving around a specific culture or well known city.
 At Chateau, that theme is easy to figure out, even if you ignore the fact that it resides within the immaculate Paris Resort and Casino.
-Chateau rests right at the feet of Sin City’s replica of the Eiffel Tower, which adds a certain level of sight seeing when you find yourself partying on this nightclub’s outdoor balcony.
-If a view of the Eiffel Tower isn’t enough, then maybe your eyes will enjoy the sights of the Fountains of Bellagio, which sit unobstructed right across Las Vegas Blvd.
+Chateau rests right at the feet of Sin City's replica of the Eiffel Tower, which adds a certain level of sight seeing when you find yourself partying on Chateau's outdoor balcony.
+If a view of the Eiffel Tower isn't enough, then maybe your eyes will enjoy the sights of the Fountains of Bellagio, which sit unobstructed right across the strip

 There is something to be said about a nightclub who's most notable feature is a giant snake curled above the main bar.
 Much like how the snake tempted Eve into biting from the apple in the Garden of Eden, The Encore's Surrender tempts its guests to have a sinfully delicious good time.
 From top rate entertainment provided by Sky Blue, DJ Feed Me, and DJ Mighti Mi to expertly crafted beverages.

-Surrender does what many clubs simply don’t even try to - extend the entertainment beyond the norms of usual nightclub fare.
+Surrender does what many others simply don't even try to - extend the entertainment beyond the norms of usual fare.

 Those coming from New York City may recognize 1OAK, or 1 of a Kind, as being a quiet little lounge to relax in.
 Of course, when a new location was built in Las Vegas' Mirage Resort, a few adjustments needed to be made in order to fit the Sin City atmosphere.
 This iteration of 1 of a Kind still holds onto threads of its lounge origins through high end decor and intricate furnishings, but at it's core, it is a nightclub.